acts-project/acts/docs/tracking.md

 Additional artificial material layers can also be inserted to receive projected material.

-The projection procedure works by extrapolating test particles using the fully detailed simulation geometry.
+The projection procedure (see [](material_core) and [](material_howto_core)) works by extrapolating test particles using the fully detailed simulation geometry.
 During the extrapolation, the material properties of the geometry are sampled in small intervals.
 Subsequently, the same test particle is extrapolated through the tracking geometry.
 All material samples are then assigned and projected onto the closest material surface.
 Finally, the projection is averaged.
 The exact number and placement of the material surfaces has to be optimized to yield a sufficiently accurate representation of the inactive material in the detector.

 The numerical integration uses these projected material surfaces.
 Whenever such a surface is encountered in the propagation, the material properties are